donbailon/documentation-test/Buttons.md

 ## Types
 We have three different types in our buttons.
 Use the primary always, but for some specific cases you have available the secondary buttons and the ghost buttons.

-**Primary**
-This is our main action.
+`Primary` → This is our main action.

-**Secondary**
-Use the secondary button when you have one primary action in your screen and you need more actions there.
+`Secondary` → Use the secondary button when you have one primary action in your screen and you need more actions there.

-**Ghost**
-This style is the one recommended when you want to use some kind of “link” style or buttons with less prominence
+`Ghost` → This style is the one recommended when you want to use some kind of “link” style or buttons with less prominence

 <br>

 ## Sizes
 Sizes are just available for special usages:

-**Default**
-Use this size always as possible.
+`Default` → Use this size always as possible.

-**Small**
-We recommend to use this size especially for icons or for buttons that needs to look like a link.
+`Small` → We recommend to use this size especially for icons or for buttons that needs to look like a link.

 <br>